emacsmirror/shackle/README.md

 - `:custom` and a function name or lambda expression:

   Override with a custom action.
-The specified function is called with `BUFFER-OR-NAME`, `ALIST` and `PLIST` as argument.
+The specified function is called with `BUFFER-OR-NAME`, `ALIST` and `PLIST` as argument and must return the window to be displayed or `nil` to inhibit its display.
   It's possible to reuse existing actions as defined in the sources, but dispatch based on more specific conditions such as the currently opened windows or selected buffer.

 - `:ignore` and `t`: